Manyava Skete

-Manyava Skete of the Exaltation of the Holy Cross, (transliterated often as Maniava or Manjava Skete) - otherwise known as Ukrainian Athos, is Orthodox solitary cell men's monastery (skete) in the Carpathian mountains of western Ukraine.
-It is situated on the outskirts of the village of Maniava in Ivano-Frankivsk Raion of Ivano-Frankivsk Oblast and belongs to the Ukrainian Orthodox Church of Kyiv Patriarchate.
+Manyava Skete of the Exaltation of the Holy Cross, (also transliterated as Maniava or Manjava Skete), otherwise known as Ukrainian Athos, is an Orthodox solitary-cell men's monastery (skete) in the Carpathian Mountains of western Ukraine.
+It is situated on the outskirts of the village of Maniava in Ivano-Frankivsk Raion of Ivano-Frankivsk Oblast and belongs to the Orthodox Church of Ukraine.
 Hegumen of the monastery is Ioasaf, metropolitan of Ivano-Frankivsk and Halych.
 Currently there are 8 monks residing at the monastery.

-Manyava Skete is famous for the apparition of Virgin Mary who appeared here twice and for its miracle-working icon of Manyava Icon of Mother of God.
+Manyava Skete is famous for the apparition of the Virgin Mary who appeared here twice and for its miracle-working icon of Manyava Icon of Mother of God.
 The icon "cried" twice, shedding myrrh (supernatural oil) in 2004 and last in spring of 2012.
 These events were widely reported by the Ukrainian news and TV media.
 Thousands of Orthodox pilgrims arrive here during the year.

 History

-It played an imported role as Orthodox spiritual center during the 17th and 18th centuries.
+It played an imported role as an Orthodox spiritual center during the 17th and 18th centuries.
 In 1628 at the Kyiv church synod Manyava Skete was granted the status of "prot", the principal heading monastery over the monasteries in the Ruthenian, Belz and Podolian Voivodeships.
 Over 500 monasteries in Ukraine, Moldova and Romania were under its control.

-The Orthodox monastery of Manyava was founded and developed in period between 1606 - 1785.
-The founding father of the monastery is Saint Job of Maniava, who was monk on the Greek Athos for some time before.
+The Orthodox monastery of Manyava was founded and developed in the period between 1606 - 1785.
+The founding father of the monastery is Saint Job of Maniava, who was a monk on Mount Athos in Greece for some time before.
 In 1606, together with Ivan Vyshensky and religious writer Zakhariya Kopystensky of Kyiv Pechersk lavra he organized the first monk community here.

 In 1618 there were 40 monks residing in the skete.
 In 1621 the monastery was granted stauropegic status and that meant its direct subordination to the Patriarch of Constantinople.

 Right after its renovation in 1781, it was unexpectedly closed down by Austrian authorities on 1 July 1785.
 The monastery in Maniava was reestablished with the collapse of communism in Ukraine in the early 1990s, nearly 200 years later.

 The clairvoyant hegumen Ioann / John (in the world: Vasyl Hrynyuk), known for his kind-heartedness, was the first head of Manyava Skete after it was reopened.
 Many Orthodox faithful from Ukraine, Russia and Poland sought his help.
-Having foreseen his death, he died in 2003 and is buried on the territory of the monastery and his grave is much venerated by the Orthodox pilgrims.
-Already after his death, he appeared in a dream to one of the monks waking him up with words "Stand up, you are burning" when the electrical wiring was on fire in the monastery.
-This happened to be true and saved the Skete from the fire.
+Having foreseen his death, he died in 2003 and is buried on the site of the monastery and his grave is much venerated by the Orthodox pilgrims.